Costco Hearing Aids in 2024 - Models, Features, Prices, and Reviews

 Rexton hearing aids can also connect to TVs and other Bluetooth-enabled devices via accessories.
 The Rexton Smart Transmitter 2.4 streams TV wirelessly to both hearing aids, the Rexton Smart Mic provides hands-free streaming of phone calls and media, and the Rexton Smart Key is a small remote control that can be carried in your pocket.

-Lexie B2 Powered by Bose hearing aids are the first-ever OTC hearing aids offered by Costco.
-The Lexie hearing aids have been advertised on Costco's website for $980, which is a $20 discount compared to the Lexie website.
+Lexie B2 Plus Powered by Bose hearing aids are currently the only OTC hearing aids offered by Costco.
+Lexie hearing aids are advertised on Costco's website for $980, which is a $20 discount compared to the Lexie website.
 Unlike the prescription hearing aids sold in its hearing centers, Costco does not offer in-store support for the OTC hearing aids, but Lexie offers extensive online tele-health support from its own staff of hearing health professionals.

-The Lexie B2 hearing aids are self-fitting and self-tuning, with an app that enables customization so you can hear better in a variety of settings.
-They are also rechargeable, providing up to 18 hours of use per charge.
-And multiple sizes of eartips and a fitting tool are included.
+The above panel shows HearAdvisor's independent lab assessment of the Lexie B2 Plus hearing aid (currently being updated to include hands-free).
+B2 Plus hearing aids are self-fitting and self-tuning, with an app that includes a hearing test and customization so you can hear better in a variety of settings.
+They are rechargeable, providing up to 18 hours of use per charge, and multiple sizes of eartips are included.
+HearAdvisor ranks them as one of the top-3 OTC hearing aids, earning the B2 Plus the lab's Expert Choice Award.

-Lexie B2 wearers with iPhones (iOS 13 or later) can conduct voice calls via Bluetooth using their aids for added convenience.
-However, hands-free calling is not available yet; in other words, users will be able to receive audio from their iPhones, but they'll still need to speak into the receiver to be heard by the person on the line.
+Lexie B2 Plus wearers can use their aids to conduct phone calls with Apple iOS and compatible Android phones; however, hands-free calling is only available with iPhones.
+In other words, users will be able to receive voice audio from their Android phones, but they'll still need to speak into the receiver to be heard by the person on the line.
+You can stream music, video sound, etc., from an iOS device, but not Android.

 Things to consider when you shop for Costco hearing aids